 My chairs are made one at a time, by hand, by me.
 Chairs are, with few exceptions, made to order and can take six to twelve months to complete.
 Contact me for current lead times and to place an order.

 I take a twenty-percent down payment to place an order.
 The remainder is due upon delivery.
 I deliver for free, within a reasonable driving distance.
-I can also ship any chair via freight (contact me for a price quote).
+I can also ship any chair via private carrier (contact me for a price quote).